 Ohio Stalking Laws

-A pattern of malicious behavior, such as repeatedly parking outside of someone's home with the intention of intimidating that person (after being told to stop), is considered "stalking."
-Stalking laws are often invoked in the context of domestic violence or otherwise among estranged partners.
-Ohio stalking laws charge the first offense as a first-degree misdemeanor, while repeat offenses are charged as fourth-degree felonies.
+Stalking is not new, but state laws addressing it as a crime were introduced relatively recently.
+A pattern of malicious behavior, such as repeatedly parking outside of someone's home with the intention of intimidating that person (after being told to stop), is considered stalking.
+Stalking laws are often invoked in the context of domestic violence or among otherwise estranged partners.

 The basics of Ohio's stalking laws are listed below.
 See What is Domestic Violence? to learn more about stalking and related crimes.